javiman555/DAW-2020-2021/README.md

 This is the header of the web page.
 It will appear in all pages.
 The buttons of profile and shopping cart don't appear to unregistered users.
 The button of "Regístrate o inicia sesión" disappears when the user signs in.
 ![Footer](https://github.com/CodeURJC-DAW-2020-21/webapp10/raw/main/diagrama/footer.PNG)
 This is the footer of the web page.
 It will appear in all pages.
 It contains a short slogan of the restaurant and the oppening hours.

-####Diagram
+#### Diagram
 ![Diagram](https://github.com/CodeURJC-DAW-2020-21/webapp10/raw/main/diagrama/diagrama.PNG)
-In this diagram we can see the interactios betwen each page.
+In this diagram we can see the interactions between each page.
 The blue arrows represents the conexions of the front of the web, the green arrows connect functions of the registered user and the red arrow represents the options that only the admin can do.